pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1440 Iterator Pattern

+Today I begin to study the Iterator design pattern and the single responsibility principle.
+I would need to do some exercises to understand the pattern, it's confused because you need to understand some Object-Oriented concepts to better learning.

 #### Day 1438-39 Continue Studying Design Patterns

 I continue reading the Head First Design Patterns book, I begin to study the Iterator pattern.